Methodology & data

 Update cadence

-LBNL releases Tracking the Sun roughly annually; each release is re-ingested in full (upserts are id-stable on the source natural key, so URLs never orphan).
+LBNL releases Tracking the Sun roughly annually and the merged permit/program/utility-scale compilation is refreshed with it; each release is re-ingested in full (upserts are id-stable on the source natural keys, so URLs never orphan).
 The dataset timestamp above is the MAX ingest time across all tables and drives every dateModified and sitemap lastmod on the site.

 Licensing